-At the October Country Inn, sour cream pancakes are one of our most popular breakfasts.
+At the October Country Inn (check us out), sour cream pancakes are one of our most popular breakfasts.
 We often hear our guests exclaim how good they are.
 Of course, even though they are by themselves much richer than a traditional breakfast pancake, a part of that goodness must be attributed to a generous helping of pure Vermont maple syrup (we like grade B).

 These silver dollar sized pancakes may seem a bit complicated to make, but they really aren’t that difficult, there’s just a few more steps than usual.
 This recipe makes about 30, 2 1/2″ pancakes.
 A typical serving is 4 or 5 pancakes, so these quantities will serve 6 persons.

 First, make sure you have all the ingredients:

 - 2 eggs, separated

 - 1/2 cup (4 oz) unsalted butter, melted

 - 1 tablespoon sugar